How do you know your child is “highly sensitive”?

 1. Loves routines

 Highly sensitive children thrive with predictable schedules and routines.
 Since they tend to startle easily and don’t enjoy surprises, it is helpful to have a clear plan.
-K loves knowing our weekly schedule and discussing the day ahead.
+My highly sensitive child loves knowing our weekly schedule and discussing the day ahead.
 Now that she understands the days of the week, she feels more in control of what’s happening.

 Example: Sunday is church.
 Monday afternoons is ballet class.
 Thursday after school is swim class.
 If there are any changes, she copes much better if we give her a heads up instead of springing it on her at the last minute.